0xJozeth/0xJozeth/README.md

 Tech Stack:

-- Frontend: Next.js (with React) and TypeScript for a type-safe, performant user interface.
+- Frontend: Next.js (with React) and TypeScript for a type-safe user interface.
 - Hosting: AWS Amplify for staging.
 - Styling: Tailwind CSS for utility-first styling.
 - API: tRPC for end-to-end typesafe APIs.